jpsm83/health/documentation/n8n/article_rewrite.md

 5. **CRITICAL: Make the rewritten article AT LEAST 20% longer than the original**
 6. **CRITICAL: The new article must have AT LEAST the same quantity of characters as the original**
 7. **NEVER create a shorter article than the original - this is absolutely forbidden**
+8. **COUNT CHARACTERS: Original length vs Rewritten length - Rewritten MUST be 20%+ longer**
-8. **Add more detailed explanations, examples, and elaborations**
+9. **Add more detailed explanations, examples, and elaborations**
-9. **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
+10. **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
-10. Create at least 4 article content sections with subtitles and paragraphs
+11. Create at least 4 article content sections with subtitles and paragraphs
-11. Remove any noise, advertisements, or unrelated content
+12. Remove any noise, advertisements, or unrelated content
-12. Anonymize any personal information if present
+13. Anonymize any personal information if present
-13. Output ONLY the JSON object with no additional text or explanations
+14. Output ONLY the JSON object with no additional text or explanations

+**MANDATORY: VERIFY LENGTH BEFORE OUTPUT - REWRITTEN ARTICLE MUST BE 20%+ LONGER THAN ORIGINAL**
 ```

 ---